fcbjimmy/jobtracker/client/README.md

 - Register ✅
 - Login ✅
 - Logout ✅
-- update Auth state when user is logged in.
+- update Auth state when user is logged in. ✅
-- dashboard information should use information from the Auth state
+- dashboard information should use information from the Auth state ✅
-- update Auth state when user is registered and navigate to dashboard
+- update Auth state when user is registered and navigate to dashboard ✅
-- when loading app, check if there is cookie by sending a request to the server
+- when loading app, check if there is token in localStorage ✅
-- Check if user is logged in.
-Check if there is cookie, what if cookie is expired?
 - Protected Routes

 # resources